 The inability to provide care for out-of-state and out-of-country students is not unique to Stanford University.
 Colleges and universities across the country have been facing this same issue throughout the pandemic.
 The problem lies in licensing and legal requirements: Healthcare providers, like psychiatrists and therapists, get licensed in a particular state; with a few exceptions, they’re generally unable to practice outside of that state.

 During the beginning of the pandemic, some states were given temporary emergency allowances.
 These permitted counselors to continue treating students who’d left campus due to COVID-19, regardless of where they currently resided, explains Amy L. Hoch, PsyD, associate director of the wellness center at Rowan University in Glassboro, NJ.

-At Rowan, “We can’t cross state lines in providing mental health services,” Hoch says.
+At Rowan, “we can’t cross state lines in providing mental health services,” Hoch says.
 “Since many students have been sent home or are choosing to stay at home, there might be a gap in services for those students.
 It's a huge issue.”

-Right now, students need more mental health care — not less.
+As the pandemic continues, students need more mental health care — not less.